-A board certified Nurse Coach is a Registered Nurse who undergoes extensive, additional education and supervision to meet requirements to take (and must pass) the American Holistic Nurses Credentialing Corporation Nurse Coach exam.
-Nurse Coach Certification training is steeped in nursing science, its art and practice, nursing standards of care, theory, ethics, communication, therapeutic environment, leadership, research, professional accountability, self-awareness and accountability and the theories and principles of health and behavioral change coaching.
+A board certified Nurse Coach is a Registered Nurse who undergoes extensive, additional education and supervision to meet requirements to take (and pass), the American Holistic Nurses Credentialing Corporation Nurse Coach exam.
+Nurse Coach Certification training.
+The Nurse Coach education and practice is steeped in nursing science, its art and practice, nursing standards of care, theory, ethics, communication, therapeutic environment, leadership, research, professional accountability, self-awareness and accountability and the theories and principles of health and behavioral change coaching.

 EXPLAIN THE RED FLAGS

-I read the Traveling Coaches Manual, hoping it would explain the flying red flags.
-It served as a resource and guide to help coaches serve patients at remote client sites, and included topics such as what to consider when traveling, how to arrange travel, how to engage patients etc. Mid document, two pages were devoted to licensed providers serving as health coaches in multiple states.
+I read the Traveling Coaches Manual hoping it would explain the red flags.
+It served as a resource and guide to help health coaches serve patients at remote client sites, and included topics such as what to consider when traveling, how to arrange travel, how to engage patients etc. Mid document, two pages were devoted to licensed providers serving as health coaches in multiple states.
 It listed that licensed clinicians must abide to certain guidelines when providing care in states they are not licensed.
-Here it is!
-Certainly it will describe the process clearly.
+Here it is, certainly it will describe the process clearly!
 I read on.

 It detailed that licensed providers not yet licensed in a state must not provide any clinical assessment, monitoring of chronic conditions or clinical advice.
+What?!
+How does a highly trained Registered Nurse-no matter years of experience-remove all of their clinical assessment skills, when it is embedded in them?
 In addition, it indicated that all references to professional licensing must be removed from communication materials, like email signatures, business cards, voicemail messages and recordings, notices, and reminders or welcome packets.

 But, the title of health coach could be used.
 It even included a bullet point stating, ‘create a sign to cue what capacity you are providing care’.
 WHAT?!
-A reminder to the Nurse that (in this situation), they are not a Nurse despite all the years of education, dollars spent, time devoted and skills developed.
-Instead, they are a health coach.
+A reminder to the Nurse that (in this situation), you are not a Nurse despite all the years of education, dollars spent, time devoted and skills developed.
+Instead, you are a health coach.
 Red flags all around.

 A heartfelt disclosure.
 There is ABSOLUTELY nothing wrong with doing the work of a health coach!
-This is NOT what this article is about.
-Health Coaches do incredible work supporting the community in the prevention of disease, they are needed, educated and 100% valued by me and all Nurses.
-There is a distinct difference between a Health Coach and a Nurse Coach.
-Read about the differences here.
+This is not what this article is about.
+Health Coaches do incredible work supporting the community in the prevention of disease, they are indeed educated and 100% valued by me and all Nurses.
+But, there is a distinct difference between a Health Coach and a Nurse Coach and you can read about the differences here.

 The next person up the chain had been working for X Organization for over a decade (I do appreciate the longevity of employees at this company).
-It has been a long time since I’ve felt bullying and incivility from a fellow nurse, but I distinctly remember its negativity, as it can (sadly), be a ‘rite of passage’ for a new critical care nurse.
+It has been a long time since I’ve felt bullying and incivility from a fellow nurse, but I distinctly remember its negativity in my heart, as it can (sadly), be a ‘rite of passage’ for a new critical care nurse.

-I asked clarifying questions using the coaching style of motivational interviewing, so I could understand their expectations as one of X Organization’s travel RN Health Coaches.
+I asked clarifying questions using the coaching style of motivational interviewing, so I could understand the expectations as one of X Organization’s travel RN Health Coaches.
 My hope was to glean clarity on license vs. non-license travel coaching, and how the role of Nurses in X Organization would directly impact patient safety.
-I asked some hard questions, as any licensed professional should do when faced with decisions that can affect the outcome of a patient or the profession.
+I asked some hard and assertive questions, as any licensed professional should do when faced with decisions that will affect the outcome of a patient or the profession.

 NURSES MUST SAY SOMETHING IF THEY SEE POTENTIAL HARM

-I was professional and passionate, for Nurses must say something if they see potential harm.
+I was professional and passionate, for I believe Nurses must say something if they see potential harm.
 I asked questions like; why do you hire RNs for health coaching?
-What would happen if someone presented with symptoms requiring a Nurse to use nursing assessment, but they were only to function as a health coach?
-Are physicians asked to practice in states to a lesser standard than their education?
+What happens if someone presented with symptoms requiring a Nurse to use nursing assessment, but they were only to function as a health coach?
+Are Physicians asked to practice in states to a lesser standard than their education?
 Could Nurses practicing without licenses in the role of health coach be seen as flying under the radar of professional practice?
 Was this a good idea for X Organization?
-Appropriate and thoughtful questions.
+I thought they were appropriate and thoughtful questions.

 OVER THE LINE

 I was told I was over the line, stretching the issue, cut off from asking full questions, and squashed to fully declare my concerns.
-I was not heard.
-Nor was any respect shown for my intention to ‘do no harm’.
+I felt I was not heard.
+I felt disrespected for my intention to ‘do no harm’.
 Some memorable rebuttals to my concerns were; “It’s only for 4 days, Nicole.”, “Nothing is going to happen.”, “No one is going to trust you enough to share anything with you in such a short time anyways.”, “You accepted the position knowing you would have to travel.”, “We’ve been doing this for 10 years.”
 And, “The organization is completely comfortable with this practice and it has been legally vetted.”

 ABOUT THE POTENTIAL RISK

-But, WHAT IF someone presented and a Nurse (who was told to be a health coach) used standard nursing physical assessment and critical thinking skills-because those skills are embedded in our veins-to determine the client was having a myocardial infarction?
+But, WHAT IF someone presented and a Nurse (who was told to be a health coach, and not use assessment skills) used standard nursing physical assessment and critical thinking skills-because those skills are embedded in our veins-to determine the client was having a myocardial infarction?
 Would they be allowed to use their innate knowledge if they were supposed to only practice as a health coach?
 Would there be penalization?

 IT’S ONLY FOUR DAYS

 This happened on my first day of employment with X Organization (in a state I was licensed).
-I used fundamental nursing skills to keep this patient safe and to determine to call for emergency measures (911).
+I used fundamental nursing skills to keep the patient safe and to determine to call for emergency measures (911).
 But, given the same situation, what would a Nurse do if they were told they could only practice as a health coach?
-I don’t know, because, as I’ve said we are not just health coaches, we are professionally licensed Registered Nurses with real concerns.
+I can’t answer this, because, as I am not just a health coach, I am a professionally licensed Registered Nurses with real concerns.

 WHO WOULD HAVE THOUGHT